 For the pre-selection, we were able to win five concertmasters and section leaders of our partner orchestra, the NDR Radiophilharmonie, to form the jury.
 Due to their many years of experience with first-class international conductors and soloists, their individual artistic activities as chamber musicians and soloists, and their independence from university and competition activities, they are particularly predestined for the task.
-They will select 35 candidates for participation in the Joseph Joachim International Violin Competition who are musically and instrumentally enthusiastic and in whom they see potential finalists for their orchestra.
+In mid-May, they select about 35 participants in the JJV 2021 who are musically and instrumentally enthusiastic and in whom they see potential finalists for "their" orchestra round with the NDR Radiophilharmonie.

 Oliver Kipp studied violin at the Hanover University of Music, Media and Drama with Atila Aydintan and Berlin with Thomas Brandis.
 Further impulses in the field of chamber music came from Hatto Beyerle (Alban Berg Quartet), Walter Levin (LaSalle Quartet), Uwe-Martin Haiberg (Brahms Quartet) and György Sebök.